kmehul/Movie-Ticket-Reservation-System/README.md

 </br>

-This project aims to build a database system based on the document data model for ArangoDB.
-This database has 5 collections: Customer, Reservation, Showtime, Movie and Theater, which have the data for the named types respectively.
-The aim of this project is to discover the trends and insights about the customers, movies, and theaters based on the data in the system.
-The analysis is done based on complex ArangoDB queries run in the ArangoDB web ui portal.
-Visualizations are also created using Tableau to discover trends and create insights to increase the potential revenue for the entities involved in the Movie Theater Businesses.
+* The project aims to build a database system for movie ticket reservation using the ArangoDB document data model.
+* The database has 5 collections: Customer, Reservation, Showtime, Movie and Theater.
+* The project focuses on analyzing the data in the system to discover trends and insights about customers, movies, and theaters.
+* The analysis is done using complex ArangoDB queries and visualizations created using Tableau.
+* The goal is to use these insights to increase the potential revenue for entities involved in the movie theater business.

 </br>